Artist Profiles: Carlos Núñez

 His third CD, Mayo Longo (BMG Music Spain, 2000) took Núñez closer to pop structures, getting airplay in pop radio.
 Todos os Mundos followed in 2002.

 At thirty, he released his first CD with Sony Music, Almas de Fisterra, which was also released in France.
 It was a tribute to Finisterres (land’s end), which are found both in Galicia and Brittany.
-For three years Núñez spent many weeks in Brittany, selecting the best musical pieces.
-He collaborated with some of the most famous Breton musicans, such as Alan Stivell and guitarist Dan Ar Braz.
+For three years, Núñez spent many weeks in Brittany, selecting the best musical pieces.
+He collaborated with some of the most famous Breton musicians, such as Alan Stivell and guitarist Dan Ar Braz.

 In 2004 Núñez entered the world of cinema.
-Spanish director Alejandro Amenabar asked him to compose a song for his movie Mar Adentro.
+Spanish director Alejandro Amenábar asked him to compose a song for his movie Mar Adentro.
 This led to his participation in the movie score.
 The movie won an Oscar as well as 14 Goya awards (the most prestigious Spanish movie awards).

 Cinema Do Mar (2005) explored the world of soundtracks, including music from Mar Adentro and several Japanese productions.

-Throughout the years, Carlos Núñez has sold over 1.000.000 CDs worldwide and is regarded as one of the most reputable musicians in the Celtic music scene.
+Throughout the years, Carlos Núñez has sold over 1,000,000 CDs worldwide and is regarded as one of the most reputable musicians in the Celtic music scene.

-In 2016 Núñez participated in the movie J: Beyond Flamenco by Carlos Saura, the celebrated Spanish filmmaker who introduced the passion of the jota, a popular trasditional waltz-like castanet dance with its origins in Saura’s home province of Aragon.
+In 2016 Núñez participated in the movie J: Beyond Flamenco by Carlos Saura, the celebrated Spanish filmmaker who introduced the passion of the jota, a popular traditional waltz-like castanet dance with its origins in Saura’s home province of Aragon.

 Discography: